AvaloniaUI/avalonia-docs/docs/get-started/test-drive/add-some-layout.md

 import StackPanelZonesDiagram from '/img/get-started/test-drive/stackpanel-zones.png';
 import TemperatureStackPanelScreenshot from '/img/get-started/test-drive/temperature-stackpanel.png';

 Avalonia provides a range of built-in controls to help you layout the visual elements of an application.
-On this page you will see how to use some of these layout controls.
+On this page, you will see how to use some of these layout controls.

 At this stage, your application has a single button located in the content zone of the main window.

-In fact an Avalonia window allows only a single other control in its content zone.
-So to add the multiple visual elements required for most applications, you will need to use one of the built-in layout controls that allows multiple other controls inside its content zone.
+In fact, an Avalonia `Window` allows only one control in its content zone.
+To show multiple visual elements, you must use a layout control that allows multiple controls within its content zone.

-## Stack Panel
+## StackPanel

-The stack panel control allows multiple controls in its content zone, and arranges them in a vertical stack in the sequence they are defined in the XAML.
+The `StackPanel` control lays out a sequence of controls in the order they are defined in XAML.
+By default, it lays out in a vertical stack but this can be changed to horizontal with its `Orientation` property.

 <img src={StackPanelZonesDiagram} alt="" />